The Film Career of Hedy Lamarr: From Riches to Rags

 Believe it or not, Hedy was very interested in science; in fact, she became an inventor!
 During World War Two, Hedy and polymath George Antheil developed a frequency-hopping device that would keep the enemy from jamming radio-guided torpedoes.
 The device used a piano roll to change the frequency unexpectedly.
 In 1942, Hedy and Antheil were granted a patent for the device, which they soon offered to the U.S. Navy, but it was not adopted.
 Perhaps the invention was ahead of its time, as many turn out to be.

 In 1962, during the blockade of Cuba, the U.S. Navy began using the frequency-hopping device after the patent had expired.
 Interestingly, Lamarr and Antheil were inducted into the Inventor’s Hall of Fame in 2014.
 Also, the device has become an integral aspect of modern spread-spectrum communication technology.

-Back to the 1940s, in 1947 Hedy asked Louis Mayer if he would let her out of her contract with MGM.
+In 1947, Hedy asked Louis Mayer if he would let her out of her contract with MGM.
 About the same time, Hedy asked her third husband, John Loder, for a divorce, while she told him she was pregnant with their second child.
 Mayer let Hedy out of her contract, Loder granted her a divorce and she eventually bore the child.
 Now Hedy could have her own career and a family too.

 Whatever Hedy wanted, Hedy got.